solita/solita.github.com/_posts/2017-11-28-aws-reinvent-first-impressions.md

 There was also a something new for handling with videos, AWS Media Services, which includes AWS Elemental Media Storage.
 This is not in the core of what I typically need but nice to know the options, you never know when there might be a project that requires them.
 And, of course, thinking locally, Helsinki now has both Direct Connect capabilities (published earlier this month), and is also a CloudFront Edge Location.
 We are getting faster access to information highways and services.

 So, only after few days here I'm feeling exhausted, but at the same time invigorated, recharged by the energy and ideas I've experienced.
 Cloud is right now the place where things happen, and as the crafters who help mold it to fulfill peoples dreams of digitalization, we are responsible of doing things the right way.
 Can't wait to see what I'll learn here during few more days.
+There will be more blogs by my colleagues to cover different viewpoints later on.

 ## Links: